 Yes!
 If you have a major in the College of Liberal Arts and Sciences or are exploring majors, your Honors Advisor will be the person helping you choose your courses.
-If you are studying in another school such as Engineering, Journalism, or Education, you will have an Advisor through your specific school, but an Honors advisor will be available to help with the process.
+If you are studying in another school such as Engineering, Journalism, or Education, you will have an Advisor through your specific school, but will be introduced to the advising team during your Monday Welcome Session and can meet with Honors advisors during drop-in hours.
 Our advising staff stands ready to answer any outstanding questions you have about your schedule.
 Please reach out to our front office with any additional questions, at 785-864-4225, or email us at email@example.com

 Should my parents participate in orientation?

 You will attend a virtual or in-person advising and enrollment appointment with your academic advisor.
 Parents and guests will not attend advising with you, since this session is the start of your relationship with your academic advisor.
 However, we encourage you to discuss your plans for your advising session ahead of time with your parents.
 Parents can help students prepare for advising by reminding them to complete our pre-advising activities.
 Parents are also encouraged to attend our Monday Welcome Webinars the week of your enrollment, and are also welcome to watch the Academic Information Meeting under our Honors Video Spotlight